Title IX, Sexual Harassment and Sexual Violence Reporting Procedure

-- Title IX and VAWA report (Title IX: sexual harassment, sexual violence, sexual discrimination & VAWA: domestic/dating violence and stalking) may be made to the Department of Public Safety or one of the Title IX Coordinators, Stephanie C. Reynolds, Vice President for Student Affairs for any incident that involves a student; Kim Evans-Dame, Executive Director of Human Resources for any incident that involves an employee.
+- Title IX and VAWA report (Title IX: sexual harassment, sexual violence, sexual discrimination & VAWA: domestic/dating violence and stalking) may be made to the Department of Public Safety or Title IX Coordinator, Stephanie C. Reynolds, Vice President for Student Affairs, and in the absence of the Coordinator, Deputy Coordinator Dennis Gibbons, Associate Dean of Student and Residence Life.

 Whether you report to the Department of Public Safety or one of the Title IX Coordinators, the first initial meeting will be to understand the nature of the complaint and to provide an overview of the options that are available so that the reporter may make an informed decision about how she/he would like to proceed.